It’s cheap, and super useful! Here’s how drinking apple cider vinegar boosts your health

 Though acidic, ACV promotes an alkaline environment inside your body due to how ACV is broken down and digested – it’s quite similar to how lemon juice actually de-acidifies your body..
 Many viruses and bacteria are unable to live in an alkaline environment, and if your body is too acidic, it takes calcium in an attempt to become alkaline.
 This leeching of calcium can lead to loss of bone density and osteoporosis.

 Many people enjoy better health after switching to a more alkalizing diet.
 It’s definitely worth a try!

 9. It can help cure heartburn

 People who have acid reflux know how uncomfortable this can be.
 It’s a condition where the muscle at the entrance of the stomach fails to close properly or at the right time, allowing acid to escape and go up the esophagus, causing a burning pain called heartburn.
 If you experience this more than twice per month, you may have acid reflux disease.
 It’s also known as gastroesophageal reflux disease (GRD).

-Despite what you may think, various acidic drinks have been noted to prevent heartburn.
+Despite what you may think, apple cider vinegar boosts your health by preventing heartburn.
 Other than ACV, lemon water is also included.
 Why?
 Because when diluted with water, there’s an alkalizing effect.